CoffeeAfterWakingUp/diploma/README.md

 + **Syrbek Olzhas** (*180103273*)- Backend Developer (GitHub account: *https://github.com/CoffeeAfterWakingUp*)

 ## Project
 We are going to create web-platform, that will be helpful for small-medium business at our country.
-Maybe later, we will choose another idea to implement.
 Creation of the system "QCRM", for managing customer relationships.

 ## Alternatives / Market research